wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-support-offerings-for-microsoft-365-services/includes/3-explain-service-level-agreements.md

 It’s vital that organizations know that the products and services they’re using are reliable and secure.
 Microsoft 365 services guarantees level of service for your organization.
-Level of service is detailed in a legal agreement referred to as a Service Level Agreement.
-Microsoft details its commitment to provide and maintain agreed service levels for Microsoft 365 services through its [Microsoft Online Services Level Agreement](/office365/servicedescriptions/office-365-platform-service-description/service-level-agreement#microsoft-online-services-level-agreement?azure-portal=true).
+Level of service is detailed in a legal agreement referred to as a **Service Level Agreement.** Microsoft details its commitment to provide and maintain agreed service levels for Microsoft 365 services through its **Microsoft Online Services Agreement.**

 In addition to the Microsoft Online Service Level Agreement, your organization can also take advantage of the Service Level Agreement with your Cloud Service Provider.
 The guarantees of service provided for Microsoft 365 services will vary between cloud service providers.